FAQS IN CASE OF PROBLEMS

 Problems with Universe2go:

-What should I do if the real stars and the digital image in Universe2go do not match?
+What should I do if the real stars and the digital image in Universe2go+ are not correctly aligned?

 1) Avoid possible sources of error: The compass can be disturbed by any metal object near it.
 Are you standing on a balcony with metal railing or next to a car or to another metal object?